2021–2022 Dutch cabinet formation: Informateurs Remkes and Koolmees

 Speaker of the House Vera Bergkamp (middle) receives report from informateurs Wouter Koolmees (left) and Johan Remkes (right).

 On 5 October, the House of Representatives held a debate on Remkes' report.
 During the debate, a motion was passed to appoint Johan Remkes and Wouter Koolmees as informateurs.
 For the duration of the formation, Koolmees relinquished his duties as Minister of Social Affairs and Employment, but did not resign.
 The substantive negotiations between the parties mainly took place between Sophie Hermans (VVD), Rob Jetten (D66), Pieter Heerma (CDA) and Carola Schouten (CU).

 Following an adopted motion, the negotiating parties met for two days in the provincial hall of Groningen.
 There they talked to victims of the earthquakes above the Groningen gas field.
 At another time they met with victims of the childcare benefits scandal.
-The plan to also meet in Château St. Gerlach, to exchange ideas with victims of July floods in South Limburg proved too expensive.
+The plan to also meet in Château St. Gerlach, to exchange ideas with victims of July floods in South Limburg, was too expensive.

 Coalition agreement

-Presentation of agreement by Gert-Jan Segers (CU), Sigrid Kaag (D66), Mark Rutte (VVD) and Wopke Hoekstra (CDA).
+Presentation of the agreement by Gert-Jan Segers (CU), Sigrid Kaag (D66), Mark Rutte (VVD) and Wopke Hoekstra (CDA).

 On 13 December, a negotiating agreement was drawn up and sent to the four House of Representatives factions.
 The parliamentary groups approved the agreement the next day, with some minor changes.
 A day later, the coalition agreement entitled "Looking after each other, looking ahead to the future" (Omzien naar elkaar, vooruitkijken naar de toekomst) and the report of the informateurs were presented.

 Regarding medical ethics, a major point of contention between D66 and CU, it was decided to exclude this subject from the coalition agreement.
 However, it was agreed that VVD and D66 would refrain from submitting bills concerning embryos until after the next elections.
 The coalition agreement was also marked by significant incidental and structural expenditure.
 Additionally, the agreement paid attention to the "democratic legal order," partly as a response to the benefits scandal.